tachi-hi/jpaccutil/README.md

 ## Description

 jpaccutil is a Python package designed to provide utilities for Japanese accent processing.
-This package implements the Niosaka rules (匂坂規則) to automatically add accent marks to Japanese text.
+This package implements the Sagisaka rules (匂坂規則) to automatically add accent marks to Japanese text.

 ## Features

-- Implementation of Niosaka rules for Japanese accent processing
+- Implementation of Sagisaka rules for Japanese accent processing
 - Automatic accent mark insertion
 - Support for various Japanese text formats (hiragana, katakana, kanji readings)
 - Command-line interface for batch processing